hapax/hapax.github.io/assets/minimal-networks.md

 	</figure>

 <span style="padding-left: 20px; display:block">
-(b) Sketch the layout and angles for the minimal network connecting cities on a regular pentagon.
+(b) Sketch the layout and angles for the minimal network on a regular pentagon.
 (You do not need to find the exact positions.)
 </span>

 ---